-Concentrate on the task at hand and don’t let yourself get distracted.
+It’s also important to concentrate on the task at hand and don’t let yourself get distracted.
 A simple slide of the hand could result in detrimental repercussions.

-We hope this list helps you in your endeavor to set up a small woodworking shop.
-The basics are all pretty much the same whether you’re renting out a space, setting up in your garage or in your basement.
+We hope our guide helps you in your endeavor to set up a small woodworking shop.
+The basics are all pretty much the same, whether you’re renting out a space, setting up in your garage, or in your basement.

 If you’re thinking about starting your own small woodworking business from your garage, ensure your success with some of these resources: